Hiking in Italy: The 8 Best Routes in the Dolomites

 5) Mountain & Lake Combination: Garda Trek

-Not confined to the Dolomites, the Garda Trek takes its routes around Lake Garda, as the name implies.
+Not confined to the Dolomites, the Garda Trek follows routes around Lake Garda, as the name implies.
 Like an ethereal crown, these routes span the northern shores of Italy's largest lake, offering a multitude of paths that traverse various altitudes across and through the mountains in this region.

 The precise definition of "What is the Garda Trek?" depends on the specific trek undertaken.
 This is because there are three distinct treks, each differing in length, duration, and accommodation.
 Consequently, hikers on different routes may respond differently to this question.
 However, a common thread among them is their circular nature, all commencing and concluding in the town of Riva del Garda.